 Behind the fun that Cooper demonstrated on stage lay his personal life.
 Tommy Cooper was an alcoholic, who at times could have bouts of violence and deep depression, he battled with his drinking until his death even after he was warned to stop drinking by doctors or suffer damage to his heath.

-His health, did in fact deteriorate; and his normal ‘slurred’ delivery in speaking became more pronounced as the effect of alcoholism took it’s toll, and whilst still having thew ability to perform his magic on stage, he started to increasingly either appear drunk or suffering from drink on stage.
-His audience not realizing this, but his friends could see the effect that drink was having on him.
+His health, did in fact deteriorate; perhaps slowly as his normal ‘slurred’ delivery became more pronounced, the effect of alcoholism was taking it’s toll on this always hard worker and performer, and whilst still having thew ability to perform his magic on stage, he started to increasingly either appear drunk or suffering the withdrawel from drink on stage.
+His audience not realizing this, however friends could see the effect that drink was having on him.